sumguytho/SuperHexagonRE/README.md

 # Intro

-Before I go I got to say all of this was made possible because Terry posted an unstripped binary for linux version of the game which made the whole process a lot faster than it would have been otherwise.
+Before I begin I got to say all of this was made possible because Terry posted an unstripped binary for linux version of the game which made the whole process a lot faster than it would have been otherwise.
 All the explanations and code examples are based on linux version of the game but they mostly apply to windows as well since they share the same codebase when it comes to game logic (though there are some slight differences, perhaps, they are only due to different optimizations).
-Whenever i show code don't mind the irrelevant variable names, I've given up trying to split register variables in ghidra out.
+Whenever I show code don't mind the irrelevant variable names, I've given up trying to split register variables in ghidra out.

 The notes here may contradict whatever is written in header files for game structures.